vertica/VerticaPy/docs/source/pipeline.rst

 .. important::

-   **THE BASIC RULES OF ANY YAML FILE:** YAML is case sensitive, the files should have **.yaml** as the extension, YAML does not allow the use of tabs while creating YAML files
+   **THE BASIC RULES OF ANY YAML FILE:**

+   - YAML is case sensitive
+   - the files should have **.yaml** as the extension,
+   - YAML does not allow the use of tabs while creating YAML files

 The information in connection.yaml will be the same you use in Verticapy.